avinetworks/docs/avi-ansible-integration/serviceengine/baremetal/private_repository.rst

   We will automatically use the ``se_master_ctl_ip``, ``se_master_ctl_username``, and ``se_master_ctl_password`` to authenticate, and autoregister the service engine to the controllers default cloud.
 To choose which cloud you want please use the ``se_cloud_name`` value.
 If you use multiple tenants please use ``se_tenant`` to choose the specific tenant the cloud is under.

-4. Verify your local user has access to the hosts you are deploying the service engine to.
+4. Verify your local user has access to the hosts you are deploying the controller to.
 You will need `sudo` access as well.
-Login using your current user.
+Login using your current user to make sure you can login.
+Make sure to logout when done to execute your playbook from your hose.

   .. code-block:: bash